telerik-boneyard/platform-friends-hybrid/README.md

 - **Active Telerik Platform account**
 Ensure that you can log in to a Telerik Platform account.
 This can be a free trial account.
 Depending on your license you may not be able to use all app features.
 For more information on what is included in the different editions, check out the pricing page.
 All features included in the sample app work during the free trial period.

 - **Telerik AppBuilder** The sample app requires Telerik AppBuilder to run.
-This can be the in-browser Client, the Windows client or the Visual Studio extension.
+This can be the in-browser client, the desktop client or the extension for Visual Studio.

 ## Configuration